ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Wijv Ladies Should Read Newspapers,—lt
+| ig a gr art mistake in female education to keep
-g lady&#x27;s time and attention devoted to
+i a young lady&#x27;s time and attention devoted to
 j only to the fashionable literature of tlje day,
 ; Ifyou would qualify hor for conversation, you
 ! mn-t give lier something to talk about give